opsschool/curriculum/sysadmin_101.rst

   Maybe that means a script that can take a list of users and add them to a system, maybe that means a script that can check to make sure a service is responding appropriately for a monitoring system.
-* **System Administration means a lot of *different* things to a lot of people.** The other non-IT employees are looking for something that "just works" - the ops person is concerned with proper implementation of a service so it continues to be scalable and reliable for the future.
+* **System Administration means a *variety* of things to a lot of people.**
+  The other non-IT employees are looking for something that "just works" - the ops person is concerned with proper implementation of a service so it continues to be scalable and reliable for the future.

 .. _whats-dev: